KatieK2/speaker-jam/README.md

 > Reach out to us - you are not a burden.

 ## In Person:

 * *Seattle, WA*: None scheduled, but happy to help!
 Contact [KatieK2](https://twitter.com/katiek2) via Twitter.

 * *South Bay & Santa Cruz, CA*: None scheduled, but happy to help!
 Contact [nvcexploder](https://twitter.com/nvcexploder) via Twitter.

 ## Online:

 * [http://helpmeabstract.com/](http://helpmeabstract.com/) - These nice folks are offering to help you with your CFP!

+* [CascadiaFest Free Ideas](https://github.com/cascadiajs/2015.cascadiajs.com/tree/master/proposals/free_ideas): A collection of "free" talk ideas from CascadiaFest.
+Leverage one of these and make it your own.

 ## Who are we?

 We are a group of speakers and conference organizers who have presented their selected talks at technical conferences.
 We now want to share our knowledge and help new speakers be successful.

 ### Contributing:

 Are you interested in helping new voices polish up their CFPs and talks?
 See [contributing](CONTRIBUTING.md).

 ## Links and Articles: